Biest may be the preferred way to treat low estrogen in the setting of menopause.

 For this reason, the transdermal route may be preferred over oral medication.

-In addition, when using biest, you'll also want to make sure that you put it on the appropriate place on your body.
+In addition, when using biest, you’ll also want to make sure that you put it in the appropriate place on your body.

-The forearms are perfect "real estate" for hormone application because the skin is thin, there isn't very much fat there and your superficial veins will carry the hormone directly to your heart for pumping throughout the body.
+The forearms are perfect “real estate” for hormone application because the skin is thin (13), there isn’t very much fat there and your superficial veins will carry the hormone directly to your heart for pumping throughout the body.

 Other areas that biest can be used include the inner thighs, vaginal area, peri-anal area, and neck.